199ocero/Developer-Portfolio/README.md

 # Developer Portfolio

-**Portfolio template that can be use by any developers built from Nuxt.js and Tailwind CSS.**
+**Portfolio template inspired from VSCode UI that can be use by any developers built from Nuxt.js and Tailwind CSS.**

 This portfolio is free of use and I only request is to not change my **Name** in the `footer` section.
 This means that I only take the credit for who built this free portfolio.